-The thrifty farmer then decided to turn his property into a bit of a tourist attraction where he now offers you nuts, fruit, sweet potato, fresh rosella juice and alcohol – all by donation!
+The thrifty farmer then decided to turn his property and land split into a bit of a tourist attraction where he now offers you nuts, fruit, sweet potato, fresh rosella juice, and alcohol – all by donation!

-Once you’ve filled up on food (he constantly brings you more to eat), you can walk up the hill to have a look at the split in the Earth.
+Once you’ve filled up on food (he constantly brings you more to eat), you can walk up the hill to have a look at the Land Split.

-The family is very friendly and are just happy to have people stopping by.
+The family is very friendly and is just happy to have people stopping by.
 Definitely one of the most unique things to do in Pai.